MenheraBot/MenheraBot/README.md

 ./menhera-watcher.sh
 ```

 > To force build, press 'B'.
 To Quit, press 'Q'.
 To Clear logs, press 'C'.
 To Restart the main process, press 'R'.
+To enable auto restart of the main process, run the script with "autoreload" in its first parameter: `./menhera-watcher.sh autoreload`

 7. 🐦 Running tests